Investigate how the white heat of innovation in World War 1 shaped the history of human flight.

 You’ll learn with Dr Peter Gray, a former commander of 101 Squadron and Director of Defence Studies for the RAF, who now teaches Birmingham’s MA in Air Power - one of several postgraduate courses the university offers in military history and World War 1 studies.

 Produced in collaboration with the BBC and filmed at the Royal Air Force Museum at Hendon, this course draws on an array of first-hand interviews and archive material.
-It will also give you the opportunity to purchase a Statement of Participation.

 This course is part of a series designed in partnership with the BBC to commemorate the war.